Stock Market Prices Prediction Using Machine Learning and Deep Learning

 Inference

 As it turns out, stock prices do not have a particular trend or seasonality.
-It highly depends on what is currently going on in the market and thus the prices rise and fall.
-Hence forecasting techniques like ARIMA, SARIMA and Prophet would not show good results for this particular problem.
+They depend highly on what is currently going on in the market, and thus, the prices rise and fall.
+Hence, forecasting techniques like ARIMA, SARIMA, and Prophet would not show good results for this particular problem.

 Let us go ahead and try another advanced technique – Long Short Term Memory (LSTM).